joshuanunn/really-simple-dispersion-wasm/README.md

 ## Technical Details and Wasm Compilation
 Most of the core functionality and program state is encapsulated in an RSDM struct.
 The concentration maps are held in two internal vectors for each plot - one to hold running raw concentrations and another to build a contour map.
 The default "High" image quality is based on a 500 x 500 element array for the plan view (5km @ 10m pixel spacing) and a 500 x 200 element array for the height profile (5 km @ 10m horizontal spacing and 1km @ 5m vertical spacing).
 These are converted to png images and returned to the browser on each call.

-Before compiling the project to Wasm, you will need to install the standard rust toolchain (rustup, rustc and cargo), and wasm-pack [https://rustwasm.github.io/wasm-pack/installer/](https://rustwasm.github.io/wasm-pack/installer/).
-To keep things simple, this repo avoids the use of bundlers (like webpack) to package up the generated Wasm files (hence the need for ```--target web``` below).
+Before compiling the project to Wasm, you will need to install the standard rust toolchain (rustup, rustc and cargo), and wasm-pack ([https://rustwasm.github.io/wasm-pack/installer/](https://rustwasm.github.io/wasm-pack/installer/)).
+To keep things simple, this project avoids the use of bundlers (like webpack) to package up the generated Wasm files (hence the need for ```--target web``` below).

 To compile any changes, run the following from the base project directory:
 ```sh